-- We are so focused on figuring out the best approach that we never get around to taking action.
+- We are so focused on finding the best approach that we never take action.

 - When preparation becomes a form of procrastination, you need to change something.
-You don’t want to merely be planning.
+You don’t want to be planning merely.
 You want to be practicing.

-- If you want to master a habit, the key is to start with repetition, not perfection.
+- To master a habit, the key is to start with repetition, not perfection.

 2) The Law of the Least Effort –

-- We are wired to attain as much as with as little effort as possible.
-And James claims that’s good thing and we can use to build habit.
+- We are wired to attain as much with as little effort as possible.
+And James claims that’s a good thing, and we can use it to build habits.